NI-Measurement-Plug-Ins/pmic-python/README.md

-# pmic-python
+# PMIC - python

  These MeasurementLink Python plugins makes measurements for Power Management IC's.

- The tests supplies power to the DUT and sinks power from the DUT and validates the specifications of the DUT by performing measurements.
+ The tests supplies power to the DUT and sinks power from the DUT and validates the DUT's specifications by performing measurements that are common for PMIC's.

 ## Key Features